MLortki/ADA2018-Project-Quality-of-Space-AMG/README.md

 # Research questions
 A list of research questions you would like to address during the project.

-- How to model quality of space on a postal code level in Switzerland?
+- How to model quality of space on a postal code level in Switzerland
-- Correlation of quality of life (as defined by green ares, density, number of cafes/restaurants etc.) with insurance data?
+- Correlation of quality of life (as defined by green ares, density, number of cafes/restaurants etc.) with insurance data
-- Identifying  factors best predict quality of space?
+- Identification of predictors of quality of space
-- More specifically, how does modelling (distribution) change across Switzerland’s large cities?
+- Distribution of quality of life and modelling to identify differences between Switzerland’s largest cities
-- Can we observe socio-economic patterns or urban trends?
+- Observation of socio-economic patterns or urban trends in case of their existence (in our Dataset)

 # Dataset